The Clinchfield Railroad is one of the less notable fallen flags, most

 served as a very effective north-south bridge line for traffic of

 railroads such as the Southern and Chesapeake & Ohio.
 The CRR's earliest history dated to the 1800s although its modern form was not realized until the 20th century.
 Early on the railroad became a subsidiary of two larger southern systems although it remained mostly independent until the 1970s when its identity slowly disappeared.
-Today, it remains an important part of the CSX system.

 During the late Clinchfield era SD45-2 #3608 lays over at the yard in Shelbiana, Kentucky on May 30, 1982.